How much does charging an electric car cost?

 Some locations offer free EV charging for customers and visitors.
 Conversely, a rapid charger at a motorway service area will be one of the most expensive ways to charge an electric car.
 You’re paying for convenience and this is unlikely to be part of your daily routine.

-Our advice would be to charge at home whenever possible, using the public network to top up when required.
+Our advice would be to charge at home whenever possible, only using the public network to top up when required.
 There are a number of different charging operators, each one with a different approach to pricing.
-For example, some offer free membership and free charging, while some require payment of a membership fee followed by a cost per kWh used.
+For example, some require payment of a membership fee in addition to the cost per kWh used.

 GeniePoint